 The Outspoken Generation

-- The Outspoken Generation program received significant media coverage, in outlets including: Huffington Post, Perez Hilton, Towleroad, Good as You, & Joe.My.God, The Take Away, & CBN News.
+- The Outspoken Generation program itself continues to receive significant media coverage, including coverage in Huffington Post, Perez Hilton, Towleroad, Good as You, Joe.My.God, The Take Away, & CBN News.